 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they become due.
-As at January 31, 2010 the Company had cash balances of \$196,865 to settle current liabilities of \$50,256.
+As at July 31, 2010 the Company had cash balances of \$461,803 to settle current liabilities of \$111,729.
 All of the Company's financial liabilities are subject to normal trade terms.
-As mentioned in Note 6 to the unaudited interim consolidated financial statement, the Company was awarded a non-repayable grant from the National Research Council, and as at January 31, 2010, \$268,422 of this grant remains to be claimed in the period to August 31, 2010, which grant will assist with the settlement of liabilities.
+As mentioned in Note 6 to the unaudited interim consolidated financial statement, the Company was awarded a non-repayable grant from the National Research Council, and as at July 31, 2010, \$5,201 of this grant remains to be claimed in the period to August 31, 2010.